NuGet/docs.microsoft.com-nuget/docs/api/repository-signatures-resource.md

 certificate should no longer be considered valid by the client.
 In this case, the package signature (but not necessarily the package) is invalid.
 A client policy may allow installing the package as unsigned.

-In the case of certificate revocation (e.g. key compromise), the package source is expected to resign all packages signed by the affected certificate.
+In the case of certificate revocation (e.g. key compromise), the package source is expected to re-sign all packages signed by the affected certificate.
 Additionally, the package source should remove the affected certificate from the signing certificate list.

 The following request fetches the repository signatures index.